[XML Embedded in HTML][CSS/XSL][Processing

 BOUND PROPERTY OF THE ELEMENT THAT IS BOUND TO THE XML FIELD

-WHETHER THE ELEMENT CAN RENDER ANY html MARKUP CONTAINED IN THE XML FIELD IT IS BOUND TO
+WHETHER THE ELEMENT CAN RENDER ANY html MARKUP CONTAINED IN THE XML FIELD

 CAN UPDATE THE CONTENTS OF THE XML FIELDS